kdgregory/log4j-aws-appenders/docs/build.md

 throughout the project (other than the examples, which I want to be stand-alone).

-## Code coverage (or lack thereof)
+## Automated Tests

+The `aws-shared` and appenders library are heavily tested using mock objects.
+Since these mocks are only as good as my understanding of how the actual SDK works, there's also a full suite of integration tests that exercise the appenders using actual AWS resources.

 The library builds are configured to use the Cobertura code coverage tool.
-It appears to work successfully for the `aws-shared` directory, but generates a report indicating 0% coverage for the Log4J and Logback appenders library.
+It appears to work successfully for the `aws-shared` directory, but generates a report indicating 0% coverage for the appenders libraries.
 It's unclear to me why this is happening: there aren't any errors in the build log, it shows Cobertura instrumenting classes before running tests, and then running again to generate the report.

-I will dig into this for a later release; for now, I consider all coverage numbers suspect.
+As a result, I don't pay attention to the coverage report.

 ## AWS permissions needed for integration tests

 While the individual appender docs list the permissions needed to use those appenders, the integration tests require many more permissions: they have to create, examine, and delete resources.
-While I normally run using my personal "Administrator" permissions, I also run a pre-release test on EC2 using an instance role with the following policy.
+While I normally run using "Administrator" permissions, I also run a pre-release test on EC2 using an instance role with the following policy.

 **Do not use this policy in production.** It is extremely over-powered, and includes permissions that are not needed for normal use of an appender.